Overview

 option purchase to limit the potential upside and downside of a security we have purchased

-for your portfolio.
-We use “covered calls,” in which we sell an option on a security you own.
+for a client’s portfolio.
+We use “covered calls,” in which we sell an option on a security the

-In this strategy, you receive a fee for making the option available, and the person purchasing
+client owns.
+In this strategy, the client receives a fee for making the option available, and the

-option that you sell) for the same underlying security.
-This effectively puts you on both sides
+the client buys and a put option that they sell) for the same underlying security.
+This

-of the market, but with the ability to vary price, time, and other factors.
+effectively puts clients on both sides of the market, but with the ability to vary price, time,

 A risk of spreading strategies is that the ability to fully profit from a price swing is limited.